‘Sometimes, memory is more honest than history itself’: Revisiting Lebanese novelist Elias Khoury's truths on Palestine

 In Bab al-Shams, for example, we experience the Palestinian story through the wisdom of Um Hassan, the troubled presence of Shams, and Adnan’s despair in the dark cells of Dar Al-Ajazeh, an elderly home.

-These detailed portrayals provide readers with a deep, emotional understanding of Palestinian reality, which is, in itself, a form of resistance by Khoury.
+These detailed portrayals provide readers with a deep emotional understanding of Palestinian reality, which, in itself, is a form of resistance according to Khoury.

 “I didn’t replicate their stories as I collected them," Khoury says about his characters.
 "There was a lot of dramatisation in the narration, but not in the facts.”